 - 1. The Second Ordinary Resolution is to have the members approve honorariums for the directors of the Club for duties to be performed by them until the next Annual General Meeting. - 2.
 The honorariums will be paid on a pro-rata basis which means that if the President, Vice President or a director only holds office for part of the year, that person will only receive part of the honorarium. - 3.
-Each honorarium is for the same amount as approved last year.
+Each honorarium has increased by \$2,000.00 from the amounts approved last year.
+This is to take into account the increased role of directors in registered clubs, the increased breadth of operations of the Club and inflation over the last year.